AM-78/B21CS002/README.md

 Q12:
+1.UNUSED:- not being used (waiting to initialise or already terminated) 2.EMBRYO:- newly created and is still being set up (hardware allocation) 3.SLEEPING:- waiting for an event to occur (time passing,signal,or I/O operations) 4.RUNNABLE:- ready to execute but waiting for the CPU to be free 5.RUNNING:- executing on cpu
+6.ZOMBIE:- completed execution - waiting for the parent to collect exit status before being terminated

 Q13: The xv6 operating system implements a 6 layered file system.
 The lowest layer is responsible for writing/reading data from the secondary memory, whereas the highest layer provides interfaces to be used by other high level programs.

 Q14: A system call is when the program makes a request to the kernel to directly access some memory or hardware resources, or get some other information about the system.
 A library call means using a function which is provided by some library.
 The functions might invoke some system calls, but a programmer interacts with the abstracted library function only.
 For example, **fork()** is a system call, whereas **printf() (or cprintf() )** is a library call.